fariztiger/hospitalrun-frontend/SECURITY.md

 ## Supported Versions

-This versions of NeuReg project are currently being supported with security updates.
+This versions of Hospitalrun project are currently being supported with security updates.

 | Version | Supported          |
 | ------- | ------------------ |